Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Introduction

-By modifying the Reynolds stress balance we could affect the Taylor rolls or induce a secondary flow that interferes with them.
-The interaction between the existing and induced motions, will be complex and it is a-priori unclear what the overall effect will be.
-We draw inspiration from recent work in Rayleigh-Be{\'n}ard (RB) convection, the flow between two parallel plates heated from below and cooled from above.
+We also draw inspiration from recent work in Rayleigh-Be{\'n}ard (RB) convection, the flow between two parallel plates heated from below and cooled from above.
 RB convection is in close mathematical analogy to TC flow: TC flow can be understood as a convective flow driven by the shear between the cylinders, where the angular velocity is transported from one cylinder to the other \citep{eckhardt2007torque}.
 Furthermore, large-scale convective cells are present in RB convection which are very similar to Taylor rolls.
-It has been shown that these cells can be altered through the use of boundary heterogeneity.
+It has been shown that these cells can be altered through the use of boundary heterogeneities.
 In particular, numerical \citep{ripesi2014natural,bakhuis2018mixed} and experimental \citep{wang2017thermal} studies analyzed modifications of the canonical RB flow problem that used alternating conducting and insulating surfaces in the plates to selectively restrict heat transfer.
 These studies reported changes in both the large-scale flow structure and the overall heat transfer rate which depended on the size of the patterns.

-As per the \cite{eckhardt2007torque} RB-TC analogy, the TC flow equivalent to adiabatic and conducting surfaces on the RB plates would be to use no-slip and free slip surfaces on the cylinders to promote and restrict transfer of angular velocity respectively.
-Another alternative would be to use alternating patterns of rough and smooth walls to provide the heterogeneity.
-Indeed, this avenue was followed by a recent experimental study of flow by \cite{bakhuis2019controlling}, who introduced an alternating pattern of spanwise roughness in the inner cylinder of a TC system.
-A significant effect on the global flow properties and the local flow structures was reported at Reynolds numbers of $\mathcal{O}(10^6)$.
-This method of affecting secondary flows will come at the price of increased drag which means energy losses.
-We have thus chosen to use stress-free patterns on the cylinders.
+Even if this analogy becomes weaker at higher Reynolds numbers, and for low-curvature system, we take inspiration from it and choose to generate Reynolds stress imbalances by reducing the local drag through the use of hydrophobic, or stress-free surfaces.
+We choose to focus on ideal stress-free surfaces, where there is no shear at the wall, rather than introduce real boundary conditions where there is a finite slip, such as those in the TC experiment of \cite{srinivasan2015sustainable}.
+This provides an ideal model for what can be achieved in real-world circumstances, and allows us to conduct a wide parameter space study from which experiments can take inspiration as well as elucidating the basic physical mechanisms that underlie the process of Taylor roll control.